Alumni Profile: Nicholas Melka '10

 Beekeeper and Business Owner

 “I wanted to give back to the bees,” he says.
 “Not only did they help me personally, they are also critical to our ecosystem.
 In Montreal alone, they help pollinate over one billion flowers a year.”
-These seven beehives ultimately became Miel MTL, Nicholas’ business, which extracts honey from the honeycombs using a cold stainless steel centrifuge.
-Unlike processed honey, which is heated, Nicholas says that this process helps to retain the medicinal and nutritional properties.
+These seven beehives ultimately became Miel MTL, Nicholas’ business, which extracts honey from the honeycombs using a stainless steel centrifuge.
+Unlike processed honey, which is heated, Nicholas says that this cold-extracted process helps to retain the medicinal and nutritional properties.